antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Do not use stackalloc in loops

 The [`stackalloc`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/stackalloc) keyword is great for when you want to make sure the operations you are doing are easy on the garbage collector.
-In the past `stackalloc` was only allowed in unsafe code, but beginning in C# 8 its allowed as long as that variable is assigned to a `Span<T>` or a `ReadOnlySpan<T>`.
+In the past, `stackalloc` was only allowed in unsafe code, but since C# 8 it's also been allowed outside of `unsafe` blocks so long as that variable is assigned to a `Span<T>` or a `ReadOnlySpan<T>`.

 ```csharp
 class C
 {